matomo-org/matomo-sdk-ios/README.md

 #PiwikTracker iOS SDK

+**v3.0.0 is released through CocoaPods!. v3.0.0 only support Piwik server 2.8 and above.
+Support for auth_token has been removed due to security reasons and the api for instantiating the tracker has changed slightly.
+Several new features have been added.**

 The PiwikTracker is an iOS and OSX SDK for sending app analytics to a Piwik server.

 [Piwik](http://piwik.org) server is a downloadable, Free/Libre (GPLv3 licensed) real time analytics platform.

-**v3.0.0 only support Piwik 2.8 and above.
-Support for auth_token has been removed due to security reasons and the api for instantiating the tracker has changed slightly.**

 *A detailed [Getting started guide](https://github.com/piwik/piwik-sdk-ios/wiki/Getting-started-guide) has been added to the Wiki section.*